 And he woke up.

 Sasuke coughed as he sat up, the heavy smell of smoke making it feel as if he were choking.
 His eyes snapped open as he continued to be shaken, a ringing in his ears blocking out her panicked cries of his name.

-He wrapped his hands around her wrists, looking up at her wild yellow-green eyes, following her line of vision when she turned to look over her shoulders, her grip on his shirt tightening.
+He wrapped his hands around her wrists, looking up at her wild yellow-green eyes.
+He followed her line of vision when she turned to look over her shoulders, her grip on his shirt tightening.